clevengermatt/dreamweaver/content/Important Figures/The Lost Man.md

 While The Lost Man is not considered inherently malevolent, his disruptive presence makes him a figure of concern for dreamwalkers.
 Encounters with him are rare and unpredictable, often leaving those who experience them with more questions than answers.

-For now, The Lost Man remains a mystery—a powerful force within the dreamscape that continues to challenge [[the Dreamweavers Guild]]’s understanding of the realm and its inhabitants.
+For now, The Lost Man remains a mystery—a powerful force within the dreamscape that continues to challenge [[The Dreamweavers Guild]]’s understanding of the realm and its inhabitants.